Yelp/mrjob/docs/guides/cloud-opts.rst

     Geographic region to run jobs in (e.g.  ``us-central-1``).

+    If mrjob create a temporary bucket, it will be created in this region as well.

     If you set region, you do not need to set :mrjob-opt:`zone`; a zone will be chosen for you automatically.